-The Graduate Affairs Committee is responsible for ensuring that you have made a satisfactory start to your research and that you have the chance to discuss your project with them and with your Assessors.
+The Postgraduate Affairs Committee is responsible for ensuring that you have made a satisfactory start to your research and that you have the chance to discuss your project with them and with your Assessors.
 The procedure is as follows:

 - i.
 You will normally submit a short report (2,000 words maximum plus figures) in your first year.
 The report will typically summarize the aims of your project within its wider research area, describe your activities and results so far, and outline plans for the next stages of work. - ii.
 You arrange a meeting with your Assessors, normally before the end of the Lent term.
 This is a chance to review the direction and emphasis of your project, and for you to discuss any concerns about your project or its supervision.
 Your assessment group needs to ensure that both you and the project have the potential to produce a successful PhD thesis.
 It is your responsibility to contact Assessors to schedule this meeting. - iii.
 Your Assessors, together with your supervisor, are likely to recommend approval of your project at this stage, perhaps with some suggestions for its future development.
-In this case they will submit comments to the Graduate Affairs Committee, who will then recommend to the Board of Graduate Studies that you be registered for the PhD degree. - iv.
+In this case they will submit comments to the Postgraduate Affairs Committee, who will then recommend to Student Registry that you be registered for the PhD degree. - iv.
 If it is felt that you need more time to demonstrate the viability of your research, you will be asked to submit an updated research report.
 Your Assessors and your Supervisor will discuss your progress with you again.
 If they are now reassured of your PhD potential they will recommend that you be registered for the degree.
-The Graduate Affairs Committee may wish to keep your progress under review during the second year. - vi.
-If your performance and potential are found unsatisfactory for a second time, a report will be submitted to the Graduate Affairs Committee who will recommend that the Head of Department gives you three months' notice of termination of your PhD studentship.
+The Postgraduate Affairs Committee may wish to keep your progress under review during the second year. - vi.
+If your performance and potential are found unsatisfactory for a second time, a report will be submitted to the Postgraduate Affairs Committee who will recommend that the Head of Department gives you three months' notice of termination of your PhD studentship.
 The Assessors may nevertheless consider that your work will be worthy of the University's Certificate of Postgraduate Study (CPGS) if you use these three months to expand your research report to between 5,000 and 10,000 words.
 In this case, your supervisor will guide you as to the appropriate format and content of this report.

-Start Date 1 Oct 1 Jan 1 April Year 1 report sent to Supervisors, Assessors & Administrator for discussion Early April Early Jul Early Oct Supervisors, Assessors reports to Dept Administrator End May End Aug End Nov Resubmitted reports (if necessary) End Jul End Oct End Jan Year 2 report/thesis plan to Supervisors & Assessors Early May Early Aug Early Nov writing up.
-This report should cover these points and include a work-plan with a time-line for completion of lab work and writing up and ideally a first draft of a thesis plan showing the chapters which will be included and comments on what work is needed for each chapter.
+Start Date 1 Oct 1 Jan 1 April Year 1 report sent to Supervisors, Assessors & Administrator for discussion Early April Early Jul Early Oct Supervisors, Assessors reports to Dept Administrator End May End Aug End Nov Resubmitted reports (if necessary) End Jul End Oct End Jan Year 2 report/thesis plan to Supervisors & Assessors Early May Early Aug Early Nov completion of lab work and writing up and ideally a first draft of a thesis plan showing the chapters which will be included and comments on what work is needed for each chapter.